 The story of the five barley loaves and two small fishes which fed five thousand has been considered by some to be one of the greatest of Christ’s miracles.
 Yet Christ Himself made it plain that it was not a physical, but a symbolical marvel.
 Christ fed the people with what he called “the meat which perishes not, the meat that is everlasting”.
 He fed them the “bread of life” which He said was the teaching of the Messenger of God who had come down from heaven to give life to the world.
 Christ did not refer to the “loaves and fishes” as an outward wonder at all.
 When He spoke to His disciples of this event, He said: “Ye seek me, not because ye saw the miracles, but because ye did eat of the loaves and were filled.”
 Miracles and partaking of the “bread of life” were two different things.

-The Bahá’í teaching on miracles is expressed by ‘Abdu’l-Bahá as follows: “… for the manifestations these miracles and wonderful signs have no importance; they do not even wish to mention them.
+The Bahá’í teaching on miracles is expressed by ‘Abdu’l-Bahá as follows: “… for the manifestations these miracles and wonderful signs have no importance.
+They do not even wish to mention them.
 For, if we

-consider miracles a great proof, they are still only proofs and arguments for those who are present when they are performed. … The meaning is not that the manifestations are unable to perform miracles, for they have all power.
+consider miracles a great proof, they are still only proofs and arguments for those who are present when they are performed …. p.
+100

+“The meaning is not that the manifestations are unable to perform miracles, for they have all power.
 But for them inner sight, spiritual healing, and eternal life are the valuable and important things.”
-(Some Answered Questions, Chap. xxii.)
+(Some Answered Questions, Chap. xxii. p.
+102)

 If miracles are ascribed to the founders of religion, and become engrafted upon the teaching, they will inevitably be used to mislead, delude, and defraud the simple and trusting among the children of men, says ‘Abdu’l-Bahá.
 History dearly illustrates this.

 Thus it is imperative that men should understand the symbolical inward truth behind these outward stories, mysteries, and ceremonies which are found in all the past religions in varying degrees.
 Otherwise the sincere soul will become disillusioned when he learns that all these miracles he has held so dear, and considered as the exclusive and sacred property of his own belief; were loved with equal devotion by equally sincere souls in the pagan past.
 The great rival of Christianity in the early centuries, Mithraism, is an example.